2018 BMW M3 Review, Ratings, Specs, Prices, and Photos

 The 2018 BMW M3 Is a sport sedan icon that offers track-ready performance and relatively comfortable seating for four, but it is losing its lead to a group of hungry contenders.

 The 2018 BMW M3 has work to do even before anyone gets in and starts it up.
-It has a history to live up to and a fanbase to satisfy, and that’s not always easy.
+It has a history to live up to and a fan base to satisfy, and that’s not always easy.

-BMW M3s have been poster cars on young enthusiasts’ bedroom walls.
-The iconic cars of the 1980s and 1990s fostered a generation of fans, and the cars that followed didn’t disappoint.
+With the M3, BMW has a car that's been a poster on the wall of car enthusiasts for decades.
+It established its bona fides in the 1980s and 1990s with brilliant high-revving cars with beautifully progressive handling.
+The cars that followed didn’t disappoint.
 This generation of M3 is, without a doubt, the best performing to date, though those enthusiasts may not love it as much.

 The 2018 BMW M3 delivers on the promises it has always made.
 It’s fast in a straight line and around a track.
 It has the room of a sedan, the menacing looks of a performance car, and more than a few BMW luxuries.
 We rate it rather highly at 7.4.
 (Read more about how we rate cars.)